As a blogger, knowing how to share a recipe properly from somebody’s blog or website is critical.

 Also, please note that it is NEVER okay to edit somebody’s photo unless you have express permission to do so.
 Using another person’s photo and putting your text all over it breaks copyright law, and most bloggers, unless they know what’s going on and give you permission to do so, will not appreciate it in the slightest.
 I don’t know anybody that takes a photo for somebody else to plaster their own stuff all over unless they are paid first.
 Simple as that.

 Write YOUR OWN WORDS here introducing the recipe.

 Share only the ingredient list if you must copy something.
 This is the ONLY part of a recipe you are legally allowed to copy and paste.
 It is the only part of a recipe that is not protected under copyright law.
 The blogger you are sharing from may not particularly appreciate that you did it, but legally, it’s allowed.
 Use your conscience here, and keep in mind that the blogging world is very, very small.

 DO NOT COPY AND PASTE THIS SECTION OF ANY RECIPE.

 While not all instructions will fall under copyright law, it’s better to be safe than sorry.
 This is where you place a link in your blog post that says something like, “Get the directions here“.
 This link should lead back to the original source of the recipe where people can actually read the directions from the original source.

 What you SHOULD DO on social media, is share links.
 Links are always a great way to share other people’s content.
-And unless you have actual permission to do otherwise, it’s really the only thing you are absolutely, always allowed to share on social media.
+And unless you have actual permission to do otherwise, it’s really the only thing you are absolutely, always allowed to share on social media, or anywhere online.

 If you are interested in sharing some of my recipes, here is my copyright information.